michaeltlombardi/pentola-book/manuscript/02-character-creation/e-relationships.md

 |  10  | Fractal    | Feather  | Prim         | Fame       | Pleasure      | Skin looks like opal     |
 |  11  | Spear      | Dagger   | Rigid        | Glory      | Recognition   | Body covered in soft fur |
 |  12  | Polygonal  | Lens     | Tireless     | Peace      | Wealth        | Ears are just holes      |

+G> #### Example Guild Organization
+G>
+G> - **Shape:** 2, Sheer
+G> - **Symbol:** 1, Griffin
+G> - **Reputation:** 4, Creative
+G> - **Value:** 11, Glory
+G> - **Focus:** 11, Recognition
+G> - **Distinctive Feature:** 1, Metallic Veins
+G>
+G> ##### Skylion Spire
+G>
+G> Exploding up from an isle in the Pentolan Bay is the Skylion Spire, a sheer megalith of a perfect cylinder.
+G> Far above, beyond the sight of those in the canals there is a feature atop the spire through which the high winds sometimes pour, causing echoing reverberations which sound like ten thousand lions roaring over the city.
+G> The Skylions who live in the spire and recruit for it are amongst the most dangerous militants in the city, mostly made up of warriors who are both champions, able to channel miracles, and battlecrafters able to weave the dweomers into combat and stack the odds in their favor.
+G>
+G> Their crest, a bloody Griffin's head, is emblazoned on their banners and tunics.
+G> The skylions are renowned across the city for being deadly duelists and interveners, often useful as proxies for a duel in a court of swords or as mercenaries when up against unbelievable odds.
+G> The skylions seek glory and recognition every day, aiming always to be known as the greatest masters of violence and battle.